Dynamic-Capital/Dynamic-Capital/docs/wsl-dev-environment-bootstrap.md

 - Administrative access to run commands with `sudo`.
 - GitHub Desktop installed on Windows for the shared repository workflow.

+## Setup Checklist

+- [ ] Update Ubuntu and install core developer packages.
+- [ ] Enable Docker and Podman compatibility, then refresh the `docker` group membership.
+- [ ] Configure WSL to start `systemd` so the Docker service runs automatically.
+- [ ] Install Node.js 20.x and the Supabase CLI globally.
+- [ ] Clone the shared repository from Windows storage for GitHub Desktop syncing.
+- [ ] Start the Supabase local stack from the project directory.
+- [ ] (Optional) Install the Docker Compose plugin and build the application stack.
+- [ ] Verify Docker, Podman, and Supabase respond without errors.

 ## 1. Update Ubuntu and Install Essentials
 ```bash
 sudo apt update && sudo apt upgrade -y